notabombe/Tex2Notebook/README.md

-ChatGPT:
-- Here is an example Python script that uses the `nbformat` and `nbconvert` libraries to convert a LaTeX `.tex` file to a Jupyter Notebook `.ipynb` file:

 You can customize the input and output file paths to match your own file names and locations.
 Note that this script assumes that the LaTeX file is well-formed and can be successfully converted to a Jupyter Notebook.

 Person: